What Is a Parlay & How Do Parlay Bets Work? [Video]

 • Since games run concurrently, bettors who wish to combine bets are often forced to do so as one cannot wait for one game to finish before doubling winnings on the next if both games start at the same time.

-• As a bonus, many sites offer NFL specific Sunday parlay bets where you can participate in massive pooled parlay contests that ask you to pick all of the day’s winners with the winner often taking home the entire prize.
+• As a bonus, many sites offer NFL-specific Sunday parlay bets where you can participate in massive pooled parlay contests that ask you to pick all of the day’s winners, with the winner often taking home the entire prize.

-Parlay Betting on Baseball
+Parlay Betting on MLB Baseball

 With respect to gambling, baseball has several unique qualities that make it ideal for the well-schooled gambler who is willing to put in the time and effort.
 Those characteristics include schedule frequency, stadium idiosyncrasy, weather, and pitching.